 Below are the live presentation and recorded presentations given at Innovation Day:

 The MVP (minimum viable product) was a scaled back version of the Virtual Service Center concept presented at Innovation Day.
 It was developed as a responsive mobile web application and released in summer 2014.
-You can access the site here.
+It was sunset when UHG no longer managed the TricareWest region.
+However, prior to that point analytics showed that the app was utilized by beneficiaries in all three regions.

 2014 “Hemsley Innovation Challenge” UnitedHealth Group Employee Innovation Competition Winner, Intelligent Urgency Category